 certifications: RID CSC, RID CI and/or CT, NAD/ACCI IV, NAD/ACCI V, NIC Advanced, or NIC Master.
 These interpreters are allowed to pick up any work available, except requests requiring a “medically qualified” interpreter as denoted by *RC1.

 All requests that come in to our office are paged out to the requested interpreter(s) first, if any, in order to honor any preferences that the Deaf person might have.
 We typically wait for the requested interpreter(s) to respond within 24 hours, depending on when the appointment is scheduled for.
 In some instances, if the request is last minute, we will only wait between 5 minutes to 2 hours.
-If the requested interpreter(s) are not available (or do not respond) then the assignment will be paged out to the groups in order, all “A” groups first, “B” groups second.
-The reason we use groups in this order is because we always want to try to provide the consumer with the most qualified interpreter available for the assignment.
+If the requested interpreter(s) are not available (or do not respond), then the assignment will be paged out to other interpreters who are qualified for the assignment.
+Our goal is to try and provide the consumer with the most qualified interpreter available for the assignment.

-If you are available and interested in accepting an assignment: call, email or text message our office immediately.
+If you are available and interested in accepting an assignment: call, email, or text message our office or bid on our app immediately.
 Be sure to identify yourself and the job number you are interested in.
 Interpreters will be assigned according to who responds first and is most qualified.
-It doesn’t matter whether the response is via phone call, text message or email.
+It doesn’t matter whether the response is via phone call, text message, email, or on the app.
 Anyone in the office will be able to assist you, regardless of whose name is on the page.

 If the assignment is available and so are you, we can let you know a little bit more about the job, i.e. specific location, and more details about the situation.
 If you are still interested in the job and feel that you are qualified for the assignment, tell us that you will accept the job.
 We will then give you complete details about the assignment, preferably via email, to avoid any miscommunications.
 The email will include the date/time, consumer(s) name(s), billing address/contact (almost always ASLIS), location address (which is different from the billing address), the situation, the contact upon arrival, etc.